Understanding lithium batteries

 - Advantages: Extended cycle life, high thermal stability, enhanced safety profile.

-- Disadvantages: Lower energy density compared to other lithium chemistries.
+- Disadvantages: Lower energy density compared with other lithium chemistries.

 - Applications: Electric vehicles, solar energy storage, industrial power backup.